mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/modules/README.md

 ## Structuring for a Module pattern

-In DDD (and Googling, or reading on Stack Overflow) you'll hear a lot of arguments against importing outer-level objects (such as services) in deeper-level objects, such as aggregates.
+In DDD (and Googling, or reading on Stack Overflow) you'll hear a lot of arguments against importing outer-level objects (such as services) in deeper-level objects, such as Aggregates.
 This is sound advice, generally speaking.
 If we start importing left-right-and-center without discipline we will end up in a really bad place.

 It's worth noting that DDD is not prescriptive at all regarding how to set your file structure.
 In fact there is practically nothing in Evans' book about this.
 Obviously it does makes sense to somehow reflect the "methodology" in how the actual code is organized, but DDD won't save you here, I'm sad to say.
 Clean Architecture, though, _will_ paint a much more exact idea, itself borrowing from the [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/) (or _onion/hexagonal architecture_) notion.